masteringmodernpayments/book/initial_app.md

 $ rake test
 ```

 I'm going to use [PostgreSQL][initial-app-postgresql] for the example app because that's what I know best, it's what [Heroku][initial-app-heroku] provides for free, and it's what I suggest to everyone who asks.
 If you want to use a different database, feel free to substitute.
-Any `ActiveRecord`-compatible database should be sufficient.
+Any `ActiveRecord`-compatible database will do fine.

 ## Authentication